datagrok/modular-git-hooks/README.md

         post-receive        |
         post-update         /

 Local hooks fire when performing various git actions in a local repository.
 Remote hooks fire in upstream repositories when using "git push" and similar commands to send updates to them.
-See `man githooks` for more information about how git invokes these scripts.
+See the [githooks(5) man page][] for more information about how git invokes these scripts.

-Since there are no single hook scripts that are called for both local and remote, it is safe to keep both local and remote hooks in the same repository.
+Since there are no single hook types that are invoked for both local and remote, it is safe to keep both local and remote hooks in the same repository.

 ## Walk-through

-By default, most githooks are contained within a single script, and the git hooks directory looks like this after some have been enabled:
+By default, most git hooks are contained within a single executable file.
+When some have been enabled, the repository's hooks directory might look like this:

-    hooks/                  # Before using this mechanism
+    hooks/                  # Before using the modular-git-hooks dispatch mechanism ├── commit-msg*
-    ├── commit-msg*
     ├── post-update*
     ├── pre-commit*
     ├── prepare-commit-msg*
     └── update*

-We want to perform potentially many different behaviors for each hook, and turn some of those behaviors off for certain repositories, and not cause git to complain during updates if one developer uses a hook that another does not.
-So, we break each of the git hook scripts into a directory containing many mini-hooks, and the original hook script is replaced with a (symlink to a) dispatcher.
+We want to perform potentially many different behaviors for each hook, and turn some of those behaviors off for certain repositories.
+If the hooks themselves are managed by git, we don't want git to complain about modified files when developers sharing the hooks repository enable and disable various functionality.
+So, we break each of the monolithic git hooks into a directory containing many modular hooks, and the original hook that git invokes is replaced with a (symlink to a) dispatcher.
 The result looks like this:

     hooks/                  # After applying this mechanism
     ├── commit-msg.d/